 What is required, so the argument goes, are empowering and empathetic research methods, deployed by those sympathetic to and experienced in disability issues because, and here comes the extra twist, the researchers are themselves disabled.
-So the argument seems to shift from one about methods-which, by and large, seem to be fairly standard-to one about who is warranted, or entitled or qualified to conduct research, and about the outcomes of research.
-Again, it has to be acknowledged that this is hardly a unique argument, but draws, for example, on long-standing issues in feminist research and the critique of 'malestream' sociology and is usually referred to as 'standpoint epistemology'.
-This includes disputes about not just what is investigated, but how research is conducted, arguments about 'objectivity' 'subjectivity', etc., involvement of 'subject' in research, 'rape models' and so on.
-Just as some feminist sociologists have suggested that only women can adequately research women, so it is sometimes argued that only disabled people are able to do research on disabled people, with the almost endless possibilities of recursion this entails.
-For us, given the research work we are undertaking, 'standpoint' epistemologies confront us with immense difficulties in respect of the kinds of disability we are dealing with here.
-Whether or not we choose to treat psychiatric problems as 'medical' or 'interactional' (see Szasz, 1974), there are clear and evident difficulties with the privileging of experience in this context.
+So the argument seems to shift from one about methods - which, by and large, seem to be fairly standard - to one about who is warranted or entitled or qualified to conduct research and about the outcomes of research.
+Again, it has to be acknowledged that this is hardly a unique argument but draws, for example, on long standing issues in feminist research and the critique of 'malestream' Sociology and usually referred to as 'standpoint epistemology'.
+This includes disputes about not just what is investigated but how research is conducted, arguments about 'objectivity' 'subjectivity' etc involvement of 'subject ' in research; 'rape models' and so on.
+Just as some feminist sociologists have suggested that only women can adequately research women, so it is sometimes argued that only the disabled are able to do research on the disabled - with the almost endless possibilities of recursion this entails.